-Seeking a Few Good Friends!
 We are currently looking for new board members who are passionate about accomplishing our mission and are willing to commit time for board meetings, committee meetings and special events. >>MORE

 Who wouldn’t like to see a few more cottontail rabbits hopping around Scarborough Marsh?
 Shrubland habitat along the Eastern Trail recently has been expanded for the endangered animal. >>MORE

 Focusing on Wildlife as Important Indicators of Ecological Integrity

-progressive environmental study and education to further global sustainability and conservation policies, they recently released two new reports focusing on contaminants, mercury, and saltmarsh sparrows.
+BioDiversity Research Institute is a non-profit ecological research group based in Gorham.
+Dedicated to progressive environmental study and education to further global sustainability and conservation policies, they recently released two new reports focusing on contaminants, mercury, and saltmarsh sparrows.
 Links to these reports may be found in our online library of reports. >> LEARN MORE